 ) and on-heap memory (spark.executor.memory

-), Native Query Execution engine take a default4g
+), the Native Query Execution engine divides a default4g

 Memory settings without Native Query Execution Recommended memory settings with Native Query Execution spark.executor.memory